samuelpowell/LibTOAST.jl/README.md

 # TOAST.jl

 TOAST.jl is a low-level interface to the [TOAST++](https://github.com/toastpp/toastpp) library.
-Whilst TOAST++ is designed as an end-to-end solution for forward modelling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an interface to a subset of its underlying finite-elemenent, raster mapping, and regularisation functionality.
+Whilst TOAST++ is designed as an end-to-end solution for forward modelling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an (opinionated) interface to a subset of its underlying finite-element, raster mapping, and regularisation functionality.
 DOT specific functionality is implemented in a separate Julia package.

 TOAST.jl allows one to easily:

-1. solve second order partial differential equations in two- and three-dimensions using the (Galerkin) Finite Element Method;
+1. solve certain types of second order partial differential equations in two- and three-dimensions using the (Galerkin) Finite Element Method;
 2. map functions between unstructured meshes and alternative bases (e.g. pixels, voxels) defined in a uniform rasterisation;
-3. evaluate the value and derivatives of a number of spatial regularisation functionals for functions in a raster.
+3. evaluate the value and derivatives of a number of spatial regularisation functionals.

 ## Compatibilty